The Golden Bear has been good to me in my golf life.

 2. Quivira Golf Club - Los Cabos, Mexico

-Crazy-long cart rides made very worthwhile with some almost dizzying scenery, including a borderline-insane cliffhanging short par 4 but also my favorite par 5 on the planet, the zigzag 12th.
+Crazy-long cart rides made very worthwhile with some almost dizzying scenery, including a borderline-insane cliffhanging short par 4 but also my favorite par 5 I've played: the zigzag 12th.

 3. Reynolds Lake Oconee (Great Waters) - Greensboro, Ga.